manuGil/online-core/docs/source/layout.rst

    Important concept or question, take some time to think about it.

 .. attention::
-   **Discussion.**
+   **Question.**
-   Topic for the discussion board.
+   Ask students to answer questions.
+Question will become pointers to the virtual discussion session.

-*Conitnue with a new parrapgrah.* Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+*Continue with a new parrapgrah.* Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.